-5.4 Conclusion
+5.4.
+Conclusion

-This paper has offered an overview of pathways forward for greening international trade, calling for a multi-pronged Environment and Trade 2.0 agenda that bridges, scales up and goes beyond existing efforts.
-Progress on the green agenda will require action through multiple processes - multilateral, regional, plurilateral and national - as well as through business commitments, public-private partnerships, and citizen advocacy to green supply chains.
+While recognising the many challenges at hand, this paper has underlined the growing grounds well of political coalitions, involving both business and civil society stakeholders, calling for action on green trade.
+It has offered an overview of pathways forward for greening international trade, calling for a multi-pronged Environment and Trade 2.0 agenda that bridges, scales up and goes beyond existing efforts.
+This paper has also outlined the range of concrete policy opportunities for progress in 2021 and beyond.

+Progress on the green agenda will require action through multiple processes - multilateral, regional, plurilateral and national - as well as through business commitments, public-private partnerships, and citizen advocacy in favour of more sustainable and resilient supply chains.

 Greening International Trade has emphasised the importance of strong, enforceable domestic environmental laws, regulations and standards as the basis for green trade, and the need for international cooperation to raise shared environmental ambition.
-Here, it has highlighted the importance of implementing trade-related measures agreed in the context of MEAs and action on environmenttrade intersections in other 'non-trade' intergovernmental arrangements and processes (such as those focused on food and agriculture).
+Here, it has highlighted the importance of implementing trade-related measures agreed in the context of MEAs and action on environment-trade intersections in other 'non-trade' intergovernmental arrangements and processes (such as those focused on food and agriculture).

-This paper has also underlined that greening trade will need to take advantage of the scope for environmental action within existing trade rules, and explore opportunities to expand the interpretations of these rules to spur for more rapid and effective environmental action.
-Greening trade will also require attention to where and how trade rules could be updated and reformed to promote environmental goals.
+This paper has also underlined that greening trade will rely on governments taking advantage of the scope for environmental action within existing trade rules, and exploring opportunities to expand the interpretations of these rules to spur for more rapid and effective environmental action.
+Greening trade will also require attention to where and how trade rules could be updated and reformed to promote environmentalgoals, including environmental measures taken 'behind the border'.
+In addition to bolstered environmental and sustainable development chapters, there is a need to ensure the core provisions and commitments defined in trade agreements support environmental goals and incentivize sustainable production and consumption.
+In each of these areas, the report highlights the importance of consultation with trading partners, transparency, fairness, and approaches that respond to the wider sustainable development priorities of developing countries.

-Beyond trade rules, Greening International Trade has emphasised the importance of other aspects of trade cooperation, such as policy dialogue, capacity-building, and trade finance, that will be vital to spurring transformation.
-Policy dialogue, for instance, is vital for agenda-setting and building political momentum for action on specific priorities, as well as for the learning, information-exchange, awareness raising, and consensus building that are pre-conditions for policy action.
-Practical actions by companies and NGOs to improve the environmental sustainability of production and global supply chains and, critically, to boost their impact and credibility of voluntary green supply initiatives, will be vital.
+Beyond trade rules, Greening International Trade has emphasised the importance of other aspects of trade cooperation, such as policy dialogue, capacity-building, and trade finance, as vital to spurring transformation.
+Policy dialogue, for instance, is necessary to build shared agendas and galvanise political momentum for action on specific priorities, as well as for the learning, information-exchange, awareness raising, and consensus building that are preconditions for policy action.
+Practical actions by companies and NGOs to improve the environmental sustainability of production and global supply chains and, critically, to boost the credibility, impact and fairness of voluntary sustainable supply chain initiatives, will be vital.

 Throughout, this report has emphasised that reform of the global trading system in favour of sustainability will require a renewed policy narrative, grounded in principles of ambition and effectiveness, fairness and inclusiveness, as well as transparency and dialogue.
-In so doing, it has underscored the critical need to develop a narrative and agenda in which developed and developing countries are partners in the drive to achieve the economic transformations needed to achieve a greener global economy.
+In so doing, it has underscored the critical need to develop a narrative and agenda in which developed and developing countries are partners in the drive to achieve the economic transformations needed to achieve a greener and fairer global economy.
 Advancing green trade will require action on the challenges and priorities that developing countries articulate, action to address trade rules and policies that undermine environmental progress, and adequate support for green economic transformation and transition.